Vermund Larsen: Career

 In 1948, Larsen began to focus on the construction of office furniture.
-Larsen took an interest in office chairs after reading an article in the Journal of Danish Handcraft entitled "The Seated Position - and Chairs" by Dr. Snorason.
+Larsen took an interest in office chairs after reading an article in the Journal of Danish Handcraft entitled "The Seated Position – and Chairs" by Dr. Snorason.
 The article discussed ergonomics and the importance of furniture that supports proper sitting posture.

 Larsen then began designing and manufacturing ergonomic desk chairs.
-In 1951, production consisted of the following categories: barber inventory, ship equipment and office furniture.
+In 1951, production consisted of the following categories: barber chairs, helmsman seats and ship Equipment for, among others the Cargo liner, MS Hans Hedtoft, and office furniture, such as the Ideal A Chair.